go-critic/go-critic/docs/overview.md

 <a name="rangeExprCopy-ref"></a>
 ## rangeExprCopy
-Detects `for` statements with range expressions that perform excessive copying (big arrays can cause it).
+Detects expensive copies of `for` loop range expressions.

 Suggests to use pointer to array to avoid the copy using `&` on range expression.